zx80/flask-simple-auth/README.md

     return jsonify(app.create_token(app.get_user())), 200
 ```

-The client application will return the token as a parameter for
+The client application will return the token as a parameter or in
-authenticating later requests, till it expires.
+headers for authenticating later requests, till it expires.

 ### Authentication